Cleaning the washing machine’s rubber seal if it's dirty

 1. If you often wash at low temperatures or choose quick wash cycles, this may cause marks or stains on laundry.

-Cleaning may solve this problem.
+Maintenance wash and seal cleaning may solve this problem.

 3. Also, use the sodium carbonate on the drum in order to clean the seal.